MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-two-links.md

 ### Compute VLANs

 In some scenarios, you don’t need to use SDN Virtual Networks with VXLAN encapsulation.
-Instead, they can use traditional VLANs to isolate their tenant workloads.
+Instead, you can use traditional VLANs to isolate their tenant workloads.
 Those VLANs need to be configured on the TOR switches port in trunk mode.
 When connecting new virtual machines to these VLANs, the corresponding VLAN tag is defined on the virtual network adapter.

 ### HNV Provider Address (PA) network

-The HNV Provider Address (PA) network serves as the underlying physical network for East/West (internal-internal) tenant traffic, North/South (external-internal) tenant traffic, and to exchange BGP peering information with the physical network.
+The Hyper-V Network Virtualization Provider Address (HNV PA) network serves as the underlying physical network for East-West (internal-internal) tenant traffic, North-South (external-internal) tenant traffic, and to exchange BGP peering information with the physical network.
 This network is only required when there's a need for deploying virtual networks using VXLAN encapsulation for an extra layer of isolation and network multitenancy.

-For more information, see [Plan a Software Defined Network infrastructure](/concepts/plan-software-defined-networking-infrastructure.md#management-and-hnv-provider).
+For more information, see [Plan a Software Defined Network infrastructure](../concepts/plan-software-defined-networking-infrastructure-23h2.md#management-and-hnv-provider).

 ## Network ATC intents

 For three-node storage switchless patterns, two Network ATC intents are created.
-The first for management and compute network traffic, and the second for storage traffic.
+The first intent is for management and compute network traffic, and the second intent is for storage traffic.

 :::image type="content" source="media/three-node-switchless-two-switches-dual-link/network-atc.png" alt-text="Diagram showing three-node switchless, two TOR, dual link Network ATC intents" lightbox="media/three-node-switchless-two-switches-dual-link/network-atc.png":::